phunanon/Insitux/README.md

 (for * [0 1 2] [1 10 100])
 → [0 1 2 0 10 20 0 100 200]

-;"Reduces" a vector into one value through a function, also accepting an initial ;  value as its second argument
-;Note: will return sole vector item or initial value if there are too few values (reduce + [1 2 3])   → 6
+;"Reduces" a vector, string, or dictionary into one value through a function, ;  also accepting an initial value as its second argument ;Note: will return sole item or initial value if there are too few values (reduce + [1 2 3])   → 6
 (reduce + [1 2 3] 3) → 9
 (reduce + [1] 1)     → 2